mustafaascha/mustafaascha.github.io/_posts/2016-10-28-SEERwithR.md

 Unpack the files, they should be something like 3GB total.
 You'll probably notice that there are dozens of files, spread across several folders.
 This...is inconvenient.
-Fortunately, there's an R package for that!
+Fortunately, there's a package for that!

 ### Installing SEERaBomb